hepcat72/RNAseP-MRP/README.md

 - TLC1-3 	233	253

 If the freeBayes command fails on Galaxy because it runs out of memory or exceeded computation time and gets killed by the cluster, download the bam files, split them up, and run them manually using `freebayes_div_and_conq.tcsh`.
 It breaks up bam files for every 10k mappings.
 It needs to be run from a directory containing the subdirectories for each amplicon - each of which contains a set of bam files (one for each sample).
 Note, it assumes that all stitched-together reads are intended to map from beginning to end of the reference amplicon it was mapped to.

+Output: A vcf file for each sample and amplicon.

 ### Step 6: Run the SNP counting and depth script